Last reviewed and updated: 10 August 2020

 Registering Replacements with Mapping Files

-There are a couple of different ways that you can indicate a replacement mapping, but by far the most convenient is through a Mapping File.
-This is a simple text file with the following syntax:
+There are a couple of different ways that you can indicate a replacement mapping.
+The original way is through the use of a Mapping File.
+This is a simple text file, created on the same machine on which you’re running WinDbg (the “host” machine), with the following syntax:

-The second component of the mapping file is the tricky one.
-This is where we must specify the module path of the driver on the target, which is notthe same as the driver image’s location on disk.
-Some examples of common, equally valid module paths are:
+The second component of the mapping file, the “old driver” specification, can be tricky one.
+This is where you specify the module path of the driver on the target, which is not necessarily the same as any normal human-understandable driver image’s location on disk.
+Some examples of common, equally valid module paths for the “old driver” specification are:

 The path used greatly depends on how the driver was installed and the current data of its ImagePath value.
-This effectively makes it impossible to know a prioriwhat the module path of the driver will be on the target.
+This effectively makes it impossible to know a priori what the module path of the driver will be on the target.
+This has caused a lot of people who know about “.kdfiles” to give up using it, which is too bad.
+Because it really is useful.

 For sanity, we can execute .kdfiles again with no parameters to confirm the mapping: